killy295630580/learn_python/readme.txt

 Git is a version control system.
 Git is free software.

+Python is a very good script language.

-I am learning Git with Python.
+I am learning Git and Python.